senarvi/theanolm/README.md

 by “learning rate”.
 The initial value can be set using the `--learning-rate` argument.
 The average per-word gradient will be multiplied by this factor.
-In practice the gradient is scaled by the number of words by dividing the cost function by the number of words in the mini-batch.
+In practice the gradient is scaled by the number of words by dividing the cost function by the number of training examples in the mini-batch.
 In most of the cases, something between 0.001 and 1.0 works well, depending on the optimization method.
 For example, Adam seems to require a lower value than the other methods.

 The number of sequences included in one mini-batch can be set with the